BcryptNet/bcrypt.net/readme.md

 _v2.1.0 -_

-- Adds enhanced mode; enhanced hashing allows you to opt-in to ensuring optimal entropy on your users passwords by first making use of the fast SHA384 algorithm before BCrypt hashes the password.
+- Adds enhanced mode; enhanced hashing allows you to opt in to ensuring optimal entropy on your users passwords by first making use of the fast SHA384 algorithm before BCrypt hashes the password.
 - Added Hash interrogation to allow a hash to be passed in and its component parts are returned.
-- Added timeouts to regex and set compiler flags for msbuild so < .net 4.5 (where timeouts were added to regex) we use old regex method.
+- Added timeouts to regex and set compiler flags for msbuild, so < .net 4.5 (where timeouts were added to regex) we use the old regex method.
-- Alter safe equals from ceq/and to xor/and/ceq moving the check outside of the loop to mitigate against branch prediction causing a timing leak
+- Alter safe equals from ceq/and to xor/and/ceq moving the check outside the loop to mitigate against branch prediction causing a timing leak
 - Add new method `PasswordNeedsReshash(string hash, int newMinimumWorkLoad)` as a helper method for developers to use when logging a user in to increase legacy workloads
 - Add `ValidateAndReplacePassword` method to allow inline password validation and replacement.
 Throws `BcryptAuthenticationException` in the event of authentication failure.
 - Cleaned up XML-doc for intellisense